glomatico/gamdl/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests, but you may discuss major changes first on our Discord server.
+Currently, I'm not interested in reviewing pull requests that change or add features.
+Only critical bug fixes will be considered.
+However, feel free to open issues for bugs or feature requests.